ashhtangg/metaheads_v2/_posts/2017/2025-04-19-life_classes_and_sub_classes.md

 Warriors.
 Mages.
 Bards.
 Priests.

 These are the classes I believe people typically fit into.
-A warrior is someone who is very physically adept.
-A mage is someone who is an intellectual with strong technical skills.
-A bard is someone more theatrical — they make people laugh and bring good energy.
-A priest is someone with strong spiritual or religious values.
+Warriors are physically skilled and thrive on challenge.
+Mages are intellectuals, masters of technical skills.
+Bards are theatrical, bringing joy and energy to those around them.
+Priests are guided by strong spiritual or religious values.

-Usually, a person is a mixture of these categories but tends to strongly favor one.

-You could argue that there are many more classes, however I consider these the fundamentals.
-I want to focus on the classes I feel I align with and how this shapes my decision-making.
+Most people are a mix of these archetypes but tend to favor one.
+While you could argue there are more classes, I see these as the fundamentals.
+I want to focus on the classes I align with and how this shapes my decision-making.

 ### Class:The Warrior